 With the evolving design focus comes greater consideration on the methods of construction.
 Structural Insulated Panels (SIPs) bring the ability to design thermal and acoustic properties into the fabric without adding significant weight, wall thickness or complexity.
 They also offer the ability to configure walls, roofs and window openings with very few design constraints imposed by the construction method.

-In the education field, the iSIP system has proven its worth on projects of all sizes, from small extensions up to a three storey, 900 place secondary school rebuild.
+In the education field, the iFAST system has proven its worth on projects of all sizes, from small extensions up to a three storey, 900 place secondary school rebuild.
 In all cases the internal environment created is exceptionally pleasant for staff and students and energy costs are low.

 Similar benefits have been realised through innovative projects in healthcare and residential housing.
 These have simplified the process of creating liveable and healthy interior environments without compromising on the aesthetic elements of the design.